 Like most things popular, during the heydays the Zeppelin proved to be very popular as a toy miniature and a lot of toy producers made toy airships, some of them quite sought after nowadays.
 The difference between a 'blimp' and a 'zeppelin' is that a blimp doesn't have a rigid frame, it deflates completely.
 A Zeppelin has a frame structure, this can be steel or even some kind of plastic.

-What's your Zeppelin worth?
-Take a look at this list of Zeppelin price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Zeppelin price guide: sold listings for a value indication.